Consensys/doc.ethsigner/docs/Using-EthSigner/Getting-Started.md

     ```

 !!! important
+    EthSigner requires a [chain ID](https://besu.hyperledger.org/en/stable/Concepts/NetworkID-And-ChainID/) to be
-    To use EthSigner for signing transactions, the Ethereum client genesis file must include at least the
+    used when signing transactions.
+The Ethereum client genesis file must include at least the Spurious Dragon
-    `byzantium` milestone.
+    milestone (that is, `eip158Block`) so the blockchain is using a chain ID.

 ## Create Password and Key Files